WamuyuKanyi/WamuyuKanyi/README.md

 # Hi there, I'm Kanyi - aka [devScope]👋

 ## I am a She, Developer and Student
-- 👀 I’m interested in HTML, CSS, JS
+- 👀 I’m interested in Web development
 - 🌱 I’m currently learning HTML, CSS, JS
 - 👯 I’m looking to learn from other developers
 - 🥅 2022 Goals: Learn more about html, css and javascript(I have actually started to code this year)